Easy Recipe For Quinoa Salad

 5. Remove the lid and fluff the quinoa with a fork.

-You can either serve now if you have some sauce made for it or let it cool to use with my easy quinoa salad.
+You can either serve now with some sauce made for it or let it cool to use with my easy quinoa salad.
 If you are going to use it for my easy quinoa salad recipe, then transfer the quinoa to a glass storage container and put it in the fridge.
-Make this quick and easy Quinoa Salad part of your weekly routine and a healthy a staple in your house!
+Make this quick and easy Quinoa Salad part of your weekly routine and a healthy staple in your house!

 ___________